-I don’t believe in living on diets, at least not for myself, but on developing healthy habits and maintaining them.
+I don’t believe in living on diets, but on developing healthy habits and maintaining them.
 This includes eating whatever ‘bad’ food you have a weakness for, from time to time.
-Anyway, this post is not on my eating habits in general, but only one of them, namely intermitted fasting.
+Anyway, this post is not on my eating habits in general, but only one of them namely intermitted fasting.
 I actually started intermitted fasting by curiosity, but have since then experienced a lot of benefits attached to it, that I would like to share with you in this post.
-First a little back ground info of how I got into intermitted fasting in the first place.

 What is Intermitted Fasting?

 In simple words, intermitted fasting is fasting in intervals.
 Either by skipping one meal in a day, or fasting on certain full days of the week.
-There’s a lot of scientific background, that I’m not gonna get into – but if you’re interested you can read more here.
-The basic idea, is that the digestive system and body is given a break, and that you at the same time take in less calories.
-My confirmation of it’s validity comes more in the fact that it has been done for centuries in India, than the high amount hype that is being made around it lately.
+There’s a lot of scientific backgrounds, that I’m not gonna get into – but if you’re interested you can read more here.
+The basic idea is that the digestive system and body is given a break and that you at the same time take in fewer calories.
+My confirmation of its validity comes more in the fact that it has been done for centuries in India, than the high amount of hype that is being made around it lately.
 So, I chose only to look at the benefits I myself have experienced and how it makes me feel.
 For a better understanding, I don’t eat lunch, meaning I only eat breakfast and dinner.
 The following is what has happened since I started this practice.

 It makes you less hungry

 I wanted to write this first, to ensure that you’ll keep reading!
 I admit there’s an adjustment period, but it can be managed by slowly easing into it.
-You can start by eating a smaller meal during the time you want to faste, and then work yourself down to just having a snack and then nothing.
-My father used to mix chia seeds in water, with fresh berries, and then drink/eat it during the day instead of having lunch.
-I’ve never tried to faste a whole day, so cant say if your body equally adjusts to it, hence that you wouldn’t feel hungry.
-What I do believe is that your mind can effect how you feel.
-I realised that once I start feeling hungry, it passed fast if I know I wont be eating.
+You can start by eating a smaller meal during your fasting time, and then work yourself down to just having a snack and then nothing.
+A great way to ease into it is to prepare chia seeds in water, with for example fresh berries and cinnamon, that you can drink through the day.
+Chia seeds keep you feeling full, and is loaded with nutrients.

-Since I only cook two meals in a day, I have more money and time to spend on them.
+Since you only have to cook two meals in a day, there’s more money and time to spend on them.
 I use the extra money I save to buy better quality foods, but also to treat myself to going out to eat or making something special at home.
-I think it’s important to note that when you only eat two meals, and don’t snack in-between, these meals need to count.
+I think it’s important to note that when you only eat two meals and don’t snack in-between, these meals need to count.
 Both so that you won’t get hungry during the day, but most of all so that you’ll get all the nutrients you need to be healthy.
-I eat lots of organic vegetables, healthy fats, nuts and seeds, eggs, slow carbs and some grains, bread and pasta.
-I also use lots of spices and herbs and drink lots of water.

 Want to know more about fasting?
 I can highly recommend this book: